DevExpress/testcafe/docs/articles/blog/2017-6-7-testcafe-v0-16-0-released.md

 ### ⚙ Support running in Chrome in headless mode and in device emulator ([#1417](https://github.com/DevExpress/testcafe/issues/1417))

-Now TestCafe allows you to run your tests in Google Chrome in the headless mode and the device emulation mode.
+Now TestCafe allows you to run your tests in Google Chrome in headless and device emulation modes.

 [Headless mode](https://developers.google.com/web/updates/2017/04/headless-chrome) allows you to run tests in Chrome without any visible UI shell.
-To run tests in the headless mode use the `:headless` postfix:
+To run tests in headless mode, use the `:headless` postfix:

 ```sh
 testcafe "chrome:headless" tests/sample-fixture.js
 ```

 Device emulation mode allows you to check how your tests works on mobile devices via Chrome's built-in [device emulator](https://developers.google.com/web/tools/chrome-devtools/device-mode/).
-To run tests in the device emulation mode specify `emulation:` and [device parameters](https://devexpress.github.io/testcafe/documentation/common-concepts/browser-support.md#available-chrome-options):
+To run tests in device emulation mode, specify `emulation:` and [device parameters](https://devexpress.github.io/testcafe/documentation/common-concepts/browser-support.md#available-chrome-options):

 ```sh
 testcafe "chrome:emulation:device=iphone 6" tests/sample-fixture.js